The power of Johnny Mathis’ voice can soothe and comfort; I can certainly attest to this!

 Mathis: Oh, my God yes.
 Can you imagine? (laughs) Being gay was SUCH a big thing.
 Before coming out, I wondered what my dad would say to me.
 What my mom would say to me.
 When we all finally talked about it, they said, “Son, you are our son.
 We love you and we don’t care.”

-50BOLD: When Johnny Mathis looks in the mirror what does he see?
+50BOLD: When Johnny Mathis looks in the mirror who does he see?